kaushikgopal/octopress-kaush-blog/_posts/2017-04-08-rxjava2-migration-guide-cheatsheet.md

 If you were following closely though, you'd still ask the question? ok... but how does that make it anymore convenient? `Publisher.subscribe(Subscriber)` still doesn't return a Disposable/Subscription for us to tack on to the CompositeDisposable.

-That's why the maintainers added a handly method on most Publishers called `subscribeWith`.
+That's why the RxJava maintainers added a handy method on most Publishers called `subscribeWith`.
 From the wiki:

 > Due to the Reactive-Streams specification, Publisher.subscribe returns void and the pattern by itself no longer works in 2.0.
 To remedy this, the method E subscribeWith(E subscriber) has been added to each base reactive class which returns its input subscriber/observer as is.